-A crucial passage in the history of the Bank was the stabilization of the lira in 1947.
-The postwar surge of inflation was broken and the monetary conditions for the "economic miracle" of the 1950s were established.
-The Constitution of 1948 enshrined the principle of the "protection of savings."
+A crucial passage in the Bank's history was the stabilization of the lira in 1947, which put an end to post-war inflation and created the monetary conditions for the 'economic miracle' of the 1950s.
+The 1948 Constitution also enshrined the principle of the 'protection of savings'.

-Following the shocks of the 1970s to the international monetary system and the lira, Italian disinflation was assisted by stronger legal safeguards for the central bank's independence.
-The re-establishment of the stability of the currency and the start made on the adjustment of the public finances enabled Italy to comply with the standards set by the Treaty of Maastricht (1992) and qualify for the lead group of countries adopting the euro as their currency in 1999.
+Following the shocks to the international monetary system and the lira of the 1970s, Italian disinflation was assisted by stronger legal safeguards for the central bank's independence.
+The re-establishment of the stability of the currency and the start made on rebalancing the public finances enabled Italy to comply with the standards set by the Treaty of Maastricht (1992) and to be in the first group of countries to adopt the euro as their currency in 1999.
 Euro banknotes and coins went into circulation in 2002.

-Studies promoted by the Bank of Italy on Italian monetary and financial history are brought together in the Historical series of the Bank of Italy.
-A summary may be found in: F. Cotula, M. De Cecco and G. Toniolo (eds.), La Banca d'Italia.
+The studies promoted by Banca d'Italia on Italian monetary and financial history are brought together in the Bank's Historical Series.
+A summary may be found in F. Cotula, M. De Cecco and G. Toniolo (eds.), La Banca d'Italia.
 Sintesi della ricerca storica 1893-1960, Laterza, Roma-Bari, 2003.

 Related Topics